 NEW: Sextons Cottage Museum to open on Saturdays

 The exhibition in the Sextons Cottage Museum has undergone a major renovation.
 Exciting new attractions include a striking reproduction mourning dress and mourning jewellery.
-In addition to its regular Thursday afternoon opening the Museum will now also be open Saturday afternoons from 2-4pm as of 8 October 2016.
+In addition to its regular Thursday afternoon opening the Museum will now also be open Saturday afternoons from 2-4pm.
 Admission is free.